Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Random unitary circuit numerics

 \subsection{Channel capacity for 0D RUCs}

-The channel capacity corresponds to maximum number of qubits that can be teleported with a fixed \emph{fidelity per qubit}.
-One way to estimate this would be to take the $n$-th root of the many-body EPR fidelity; however, in practice, this approach is numerically unstable for large $n$.
-Instead, we consider a modified protocol where one only measures the fidelity of one of the $n$ teleported qubits, and neglects the state of the unmeasured qubits.
-At infinite temperature, this fidelity is computed by:
+An important result of our numerical simulations is substantiating the claim that 0D RUCs exhibit a channel capacity that scales linearly with the number of coupled qubits $K$.
+To this end, we first recall that our working definition for the channel capacity is based on setting a threshold for the \emph{per qubit fidelity}.
+The most direct way to compute this fidelity would be to take the $n$-th root of the many-body EPR fidelity; in practice, however, this approach is numerically unstable for large $n$.
+Thus, we instead consider a modified protocol for estimating the per qubit fidelity where one attempts to send $n$ qubits but only measures the fidelity of one of the $n$ qubits.
+At infinite temperature and generalizing from one to $m$ qubits, this fidelity is given by: